Editorial. Some links in this are affiliate links from which I may receive a small commission.

 Join groups relevant to your niche and engage without being spammy.
 Some people using Twitter, have a ratio of 5-1 (5 posts to 1 affiliate link).
 This seems to work well.

 Forums are (INMHO), better than social media for getting your message out there.

-Your already online, so you probably have heard of Reddit, Quora, Stack Overflow, WordPress, Fitday, Gamespot etc.
+You are already online, so you probably have heard of Reddit, Quora, Stack Overflow, WordPress, Fitday, Gamespot, etc.